Ericclck/FinancialDataStructureAndMetaLabeling-Section1-/README.md

 ![Return Series](plots/labeling/return_100_run.png)
 ![Return mean](plots/labeling/return_100_run_mean.png)

-For a longer interval, my results suggest that the current strategy may not be safe or that the model may not be adequately trained due to lack of data.
+For a longer interval, my results suggest that the current strategy may be too risky or that the model may not be adequately trained due to lack of data.

 ![Return Series](plots/labeling/return_1000_run.png)
 ![Return mean](plots/labeling/return_1000_run_mean.png)